Types of Regression Models in Machine Learning

 6. Polynomial Regression

 Regression techniques like polynomial regression use a linear model to represent a non-linear dataset.
-When employing polynomial regression, the initial features are converted into polynomial features of a specific degree before being modeled with a linear model.
+Polynomial regression converts the initial features into polynomial features of a specific degree before being modeled with a linear model.
 In other words, a polynomial line fits the data points the best.

 It is to be noted that the independent variable’s power is greater than 1 in a polynomial regression.
 Polynomial regression is represented by the equation below: